habasweiny/habasweiny.github.io/_posts/2021-1-3-Family-names.md

 *_The Irish surname 'Milligan' sounds similar to my mum's name Milga.
 However it is closer to the Borana name Molu.
 Both
-Milligan and Molu mean 'bald'.
-The Somali name for bald is 'bidhaar', which itself closely resembles the English word._
+Milligan and Molu mean 'bald'._